dreinoso/iTunesSearcher/README.md

-# deathlines
+# iTunes Searcher
-Android app with Kotlin to kill procrastination
+Android app to search songs from iTunes API and persist the data already downloaded